For the five-star scheme here’s the rubric:

 1: One stars are for the unspeakables.

-5 Stars – Great movie, no major issues, excellent character development and interesting plot.
-Examples of a 5 star movie: Captain America: The Winter Soldier and Ex Machina.
+5 Stars – Great movie, no major problems, excellent character development and interesting plot.

-4 Stars – A good movie with one major issue such as a huge plot hole or several small ones, like inconsistent character development.
-So I really enjoyed it but it’s not perfect.
-Examples: Avengers: Age of Ultron and Snowpiercer.
+4 Stars – A good movie with one major issue such as a huge plot hole or several small ones, like inconsistent character development, or maybe something that messes you up so for the sake of sanity it doesn’t get a 5.

 2 Stars – A two star movie is simply bad.
 Example: The Star Wars prequels.